COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <figure class="image" align="center">
 <img src="plots/first-report/animation_mobility.gif" style = "width:600px">
-<figcaption align="center"> <b><div style="text-align: justify">Evolution of mobility activity over the period of our analysis.
+<figcaption align="center"> <b>Figure 1(C)</b> <i><div style="text-align: justify">Evolution of mobility activity over the period of our analysis.
 In the figure, the <em>Mobility Activity</em> represents the percentage of user mobility with respect to the baseline; a value of 100% (white) indicates that the mobility is the same as the baseline, whereas lower values (blue) of mobility activity represent a reduction in the mobility of people in that area.
-We do not report values higher than 100% as they are not of interest for this analysis.</div></b></figcaption>
+We do not report values higher than 100% as they are not of interest for this analysis.</div></i></figcaption>
 </figure>

 ### 17th March 2020
 <div style="text-align: justify">
 By March 17th 2020, the confirmed number of COVID-19 cases in the UK had increased to about five hundred and the Chief Medical Officer advised schools to cancel school trips and recommended people with coronavirus symptoms (fever of dry continuous cough) to self isolate for seven days. <b>Figure 2</b> depicts the comparison between this day and the baseline.
-Visual inspection clearly reveals several areas which have a decreased radius of gyration, as compared to Figure 1 (B).
+Visual inspection clearly reveals several areas which have a decreased radius of gyration, as compared to <b>Figure 1(B)</b>.
 However, the majority of locations still presents no decrease in the average mobility.</div>
 <br>
 <figure class="image" align="center">
 <img src="plots/first-report/UK_03_16.png" style = "width:600px">
-<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify">We compare the average mobility on March 17th 2020 with our baseline estimates.
+<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify"><i>We compare the average mobility on March 17th 2020 with our baseline estimates.
 We find that a number of locations present a mobility of about 10% less than the baseline, as measured by the radius of gyration.
 However, the majority of areas still exhibit no decrease.
 In the figure, the <em>Mobility Activity</em> represents the percentage of user mobility with respect to the baseline; a value of 100% (white) indicates that the mobility is the same as the baseline, whereas lower values (blue) of mobility activity represent a reduction in the mobility of people in that area.
-We do not report values higher than 100% as they are not of interest for this analysis.</div></figcaption>
+We do not report values higher than 100% as they are not of interest for this analysis.</i></div></figcaption>
 </figure>

 ### 26 March 2020